Momus (musician): Lawsuits

-In 1991 following the release of the album Hippopotamomus Momus was threatened with legal action by the Michelin tyre company for his song "Michelin Man" which imagined the company's Bibendum mascot as a metaphor for hypersexual rubber fetishism.
+In 1991, following the release of the album Hippopotamomus, Momus was threatened with legal action by the Michelin tyre company for his song "Michelin Man" which imagined the company's Bibendum mascot as a metaphor for hypersexual rubber fetishism.
 Remaining copies of the album were destroyed, the track was withdrawn from subsequent pressings of the album, and the album's cover was amended to remove a hippo-headed pastiche of the Michelin Man character.
 The lyrics to the track were included in the lyric book Lusts of a Moron under the amended title "Made of Rubber".
 The 2018 box set Recreate restored both the track and title, with the accompanying booklet by Anthony Reynolds Sons of Pioneers, detailing the legal wrangle but not explaining the track's reinstatement.

-In 1998, Momus was sued by the composer/musician Wendy Carlos for $22 million for his song "Walter Carlos" (from the album The Little Red Songbook, released that year), which postulated that the post–sexual reassignment surgery Wendy could travel back in time to marry her pre-surgery self.
+In 1998, Momus was sued by the composer/musician Wendy Carlos for $22 million for his song "Walter Carlos" (from the album The Little Red Songbook, released that year), which postulated that the post-gender transition Wendy could travel back in time to marry her pre-surgery self.
 The case was settled out of court, with Momus agreeing to remove the song from subsequent editions of the CD and owing $30,000 in legal fees.
 Momus' following album Stars Forever consisted of commissioned biographical sketches in the style of the Wendy Carlos song, conceived as a crowdfunding exercise to pay Currie's legal fees.

 Personal life

 Currie attended boarding school at the Edinburgh Academy while his father taught English for the British Council in Athens.

 Since 1984 Momus has lived in London, Paris, Tokyo, New York, Berlin and Osaka.
 He currently splits his time between Berlin and Paris.
 He is an atheist.

 In 1994, at the age of 34, he married his 17-year-old girlfriend.
-She was 14 when they first corresponded by fan mail but 16 when they became romantically involved.
-They separated in 1997 and divorced amicably in 1999.
+She was 14 when they first corresponded by fan mail and met in-person months later.
+They separated in 1997 and divorced in 1999.

 In December 1997, he contracted acanthamoeba keratitis in his right eye due to a contact lens mishap sustained while on holiday in Greece, causing loss of vision on that side.
 Although his sight subsequently improved following surgery, he has suffered lingering effects from the infection since, causing him to often be photographed in an eyepatch, wearing dark glasses, or squinting.

 His cousin is musician Justin Currie, the lead singer and songwriter of Del Amitri.
+His brother-in-law is Irvine Welsh, author of Trainspotting, following Welsh's marriage to his sister, actress Emma Currie, in 2022.